Teamup Operations & Security

 - JSON format via the Teamup REST API (all users)

 The Teamup application has been designed to keep operating even if the underlying infrastructure experiences an outage or other significant issues.
 Every critical Teamup service has a secondary, replicated service running simultaneously with mirrored data in a different AWS availability zone than the primary server.
 Additionally, each Teamup database server has a replicated service running in a third availability zone with data that is mirrored in near real-time.

 7.6 Disaster Recovery

 Because it is critical to have reliable access to your business’s important data, Teamup has been architected to survive the outage of a single server component, a single server, or a single Amazon AWS availability zone without a service interruption.

-In the unlikely event that two Amazon EC2 availability zones have long-term service interruptions, Teamup has been designed to recover within 24 hours, and a maximum target data loss of a few seconds.
+In the unlikely event that two Amazon AWS availability zones have long-term service interruptions concurrently, Teamup has been designed to recover within 24 hours and with a maximum target data loss of a few seconds.

-In the most catastrophic event that both Amazon AWS data centers where Teamup is hosted are irrecoverably lost at the same time, we will restore servers using automated configuration systems.
-In this event, Teamup’s systems are designed to recover user data as quickly as reasonably possible, with a maximum target data loss of a few seconds.
+In the most catastrophic event that both Amazon AWS data centers where Teamup is hosted are irrecoverably lost at the same time, we will restore servers from scratch using automated configuration systems.
+In this event, Teamup’s service is designed to recover within 72 hours, with a maximum target data loss of 24 hours.